WordPress/gutenberg/docs/README.md

 The block editor is designed with progressive enhancement in mind, meaning that it is backward compatible with all legacy content.
 Blocks also offer enhanced editing and format controls.

-The block editor not only enhances the editing experience by offering visual drag-and-drop content creation tools.
-It is also a powerful developer platform with a rich feature-set of APIs that allow it to be manipulated and extended in a multitude of different ways.
+Not only does the block editor enhance the editing experience by offering visual drag-and-drop content creation tools, it is also a powerful developer platform with a rich feature-set of APIs that allow it to be manipulated and extended in a multitude of different ways.

 ### The Gutenberg project